-The charges to the consolidated statement of profit and loss for 2020 and 2019 corresponding to depreciation of PP&E amounted to 7,217 thousand and 7,206 thousand euros, respectively (Note 15.e).
+The charges to the consolidated statement of profit and loss for 2021 and 2020 corresponding to depreciation of PP&E amounted to 7,217 thousand euros (Note 15.e).

 Recognition of the depreciation allowance corresponding to "Plant" is carried out over a period of 18 years counting from the start-up of each installation.